lovac42/anki/documentation/computing_intervals.md

 -200, -150, 0 and 150, would be the four possible jounces, i.e., the
 fourth derivatives.

-### interval factor
+### Interval modifier
-Each deck option have an interval factor.
+Each deck option have an interval modifier.
 By default it's 1.
 You can edit it in anki.
+(In code, it's `ivlFct`)

 ### Due date
 The date at which you were supposed to see the review card.